andrealachi/SWG-Documentation/documentation/qgis/open_geopackage.md

-# Open Geopackage Soilwise in QGis
+# Open the Soilwise Geopackage in QGIS

 ## Introduction